sgraystar/homebridge-bom-ftp-temperature/README.md

 The plugin will present a temperature sensor showing the forecast maximum temperature for the current day, at each configured location.
 The forecast maximum temperature is updated after the next-routine-issue-time contained in the downloaded forecast.

 Please note the content of BoM files change during the day.
-Those issued early in the day contain the forecast maximum temperature for the current day, while those issued later in the day do not.
+Those issued early in the day contain the forecast maximum temperature for the current day, while those issued later in the day may not.

-While the BoM file does not contain the forecast maximum temperature for the current day the sensor will show the forecast maximum temperature for the following day.
+If the temperature sensor is initialised while the BoM file does not contain the forecast maximum temperature for the current day, then the sensor will show zero degrees until it is updated the following day.

 # Installation